-The Portfolio's investment objective is to provide safety of principal and a moderate to high rate of income that is subject to taxes.
+The investment objective of the Intermediate Duration Institutional Portfolio (the "Portfolio") is to provide safety of principal and a moderate to high rate of current income.

 FEES AND EXPENSES OF THE PORTFOLIO:

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.